haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-CASP-CAPRI-T70/index.md

 Number of structures for semi-flexible refinement -> 400
 </a>
 <a class="prompt prompt-info">
-Number of structures for water refinement -> 400
+Number of structures for the final refinement -> 400
 </a>